samschool789/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  f
+  using command line on node js
   ## Usage
-  f
+  use the command line to input your answers
   ## License
   This project is license under MIT
   ## Contributing
-  f

   ## Tests
-  f
+  node index.js
   ## Questions
-  If you have any questions about this projects, please contact me directly at f.
-You can view more of my projects at https://github.com/f.
+  If you have any questions about this projects, please contact me directly at samschool789@gmail.com.
+You can view more of my projects at https://github.com/samschool789.